 And, while there is obviously airplane noise at the south end of the beach near the airport, all the hotels are far enough away that the planes won’t affect your sleeping schedule and the entire beach is unusually far from a main road, meaning no road noise or traffic concerns.

-Unlike most Phuket beaches, Mai Khao Beach is relatively undeveloped, making it a wonderful place to stroll, lounge or just enjoy Thailand’s perfect dry season weather.
+Phuket is a standard stop on almost every Thailand itinerary but in comparison to all its fantastic beaches, Mai Khao Beach is relatively undeveloped, making it a wonderful place to stroll, lounge or just enjoy Thailand’s perfect dry season weather.

 9 Great Things to Do at Mai Khao Beach